Indonesia's Borneo Lumbung to buy Bumi stake for $1 billion

 "The deal is not only about Bakrie," he told reporters on Tuesday.
 "It's a world-class asset they have here and it's undervalued too."

-Tuesday's deal is part of Bakrie attempts to refinance the $1.35 billion loan obtained in March to consolidate debts.
+The deal is part of the Bakrie family's attempts to refinance the loan obtained in March this year to consolidate debts.

 Credit Suisse CSGN.VX arranged the loan, secured against the Bakrie Group's roughly 47 percent stake in Bumi Plc, and lenders included the Swiss bank and a group of hedge funds.

-Standard Chartered (STAN.L) is advising Borneo and is also arranging the financing, while Credit Suisse CSGN.VX is advising the Bakrie family and its various entities.
+Standard Chartered (STAN.L) is advising Borneo and is also arranging the financing, while Credit Suisse CSGN.VX is advising the Bakrie family and its various entities, the sources said.

+"The transaction also provides BORN (Borneo) with exposure to a high-quality metals portfolio, thus transforming BORN from a pure coking coal producer into a world class diversified natural resources producer," Tan, who is also president director of PT Borneo, said in a statement.

-After the transaction, Borneo together with PT Bakrie & Brothers Tbk and Long Haul Holdings -- companies controlled by the Bakrie Group -- would own an approximate 47.6 percent stake, including an approximate 29.99 percent voting interest in Bumi Plc, according to deal documents.
+After the transaction, Borneo together with PT Bakrie & Brothers Tbk and Long Haul Holdings -- companies controlled by the Bakrie Group -- would own an approximate 47.6 percent stake and an approximate 29.99 percent voting interest in Bumi Plc, according to deal documents .

-Bumi Resources' share price has been weighed down by concerns over high debt levels and transparency.
+Bumi Resources' share price has been weighed down by investor concerns over high-debt levels and transparency.
+Indonesia's stock exchange said last year it would fine three Bakrie firms, including the family's holding firm Bakrie & Bros, for failing to explain discrepancies in their financial reports.

-In a separate deal to help repay debt, Barclays Capital is providing a $200 million bridging loan to Bumi Resources, Basis Point reported on Tuesday.
+Barclays Capital is providing a $200 million bridging loan to Bumi Resources, Basis Point reported.

+The London-listing, a joint venture engineered by Rothschild, the billionaire scion of the European banking dynasty, through a complex reverse takeover, was meant to bring greater corporate governance and better access to capital.

+But a sharp decline since June in the share price of Bumi Plc amid falling equity and commodity markets triggered a mandatory repayment clause on the one-year $1.35 billion loan that had been due to mature in March 2012.

-(Additional reporting by Michael Flaherty, Janeman Latul, Harry Suhartono, Sinead Cruise and Clara Ferreira-Marques; Editing by Alex Richardson and David Cowell)
+(Additional reporting by Michael Flaherty, Janeman Latul and Harry Suhartono; Editing by Alex Richardson)